henke443/snake-ai/README.md

 # Genetic-Snake-War
-Snakes with a neural network that learns by a genetic algorithm to eat other snakes.
-Inspired by the similar concept by emgoz: https://www.youtube.com/watch?v=BBLJFYr7zB8&amp;t=127s .
+Snakes with neural networks which learns by genetic algorithms to eat other snakes.
+Inspired by the similar concept by emgoz: https://www.youtube.com/watch?v=BBLJFYr7zB8

 Work in progress.